NiklasNiggemann/DuckDB/duckdb_polars_pandas/ReadMe.md

 ## Overview

-This project benchmarks the performance of leading DataFrame and analytical query engines in Python: **DuckDB**, **Polars**, and **Pandas**.
-Each tool represents a distinct approach to tabular analytics:
+This project benchmarks the performance of three leading DataFrame and analytical query engines in Python: **DuckDB**, **Polars**, and **Pandas**.
+Each tool represents a unique approach to tabular analytics:

 - **DuckDB**: An in-process SQL OLAP database, similar to SQLite but optimized for analytical workloads.
 - **Polars**: A modern, high-performance DataFrame library written in Rust, designed for speed and efficiency.
 - **Pandas**: The most widely used DataFrame library in Python, known for its rich API and extensive ecosystem.

-This benchmarking project was created for its accompanying blog article for codecentric – refer to that article for more background information, discussion of results etc.
+This benchmarking project was created to accompany a blog article for codecentric.
+For more background information and discussion of results, please refer to that article.

+---

-### Dataset
+## Dataset

-The [Ecommerce Behavior Data from Multi-category Store](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store) dataset is used for these benchmarks.
-It is a real-world dataset with:
+The benchmarks use the [Ecommerce Behavior Data from Multi-category Store](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store) dataset, which is a real-world dataset with:

 - **Size:** 9 GB
 - **Rows:** 67,501,979